Wayne David

-Wayne David MP (born 1 July 1957) is a British politician who has served as Member of Parliament (MP) for Caerphilly since 2001.
-A member of the Labour Party, he was Leader of the European Parliamentary Labour Party from 1994 to 1998 and a Member of the European Parliament (MEP) from 1989 to 1999.
-As an MEP, he represented South Wales from 1989 to 1994 and South Wales Central from 1994 to 1999.
+Sir Wayne David (born 1 July 1957) is a Welsh politician who served as Member of Parliament (MP) for Caerphilly from 2001 to 2024.
+A member of the Labour Party, he was Leader of the European Parliamentary Labour Party from 1994 to 1998.
+As a Member of the European Parliament, he represented South Wales from 1989 to 1994 and South Wales Central from 1994 to 1999.

 David served in government as an Assistant Whip from 2007 to 2008 and Parliamentary Under-Secretary of State for Wales from 2008 to 2010.
 He was a Shadow Minister under every Leader of the Opposition from 2010 to 2021, and Parliamentary Private Secretary to Ed Miliband during his tenure in the role.
 He was ranked as the best MP in the United Kingdom by constituents in Change.org's People-Power Index in 2019.
+He was knighted in the 2024 Birthday Honours for Parliamentary and political service.

 Early life and education

-David was born in Bridgend, the son of a teacher and grandson of a coal miner.
-He grew up in the local village of Cefn Cribwr and later attended Cynffig Comprehensive School before attending University College, Cardiff, where he was awarded a BA in History and Welsh History in 1979.
-After studying Economic History at University College, Swansea, he returned to Cardiff and qualified as a teacher in 1983 with a PGCE from University College Cardiff.
+Wayne David was born in Bridgend, the son of a teacher and grandson of a coal miner.
+He grew up in the village of Cefn Cribwr and later attended Cynffig Comprehensive School before attending Cardiff University, where he was awarded a BA in History and Welsh History in 1979.
+After studying Economic History at Swansea University, he returned to Cardiff and qualified as a teacher in 1983 with a PGCE from University College Cardiff.
 He was awarded the Charles Morgan Prize for Welsh history in 1979.